I Tried the Oura Ring and RingConn Smart Rings—Here Are My Thoughts

 Material: Titanium and PVD coating for the metallic colors and Diamond-like Carbon Coating (DLC) for black and stealth colorways.

-Health functionalities: Sleep tracking, heart rate tracking (resting heart rate and heart rate variability), 24/7 body temperature (to help predict menstrual cycle and early signs of sickness), period prediction, calorie tracking, blood oxygen, stress monitoring, and steps and activity tracking.
+Health functionalities: Sleep tracking, heart rate tracking (resting heart rate and heart rate variability), 24/7 body temperature (to help predict menstrual cycle and early signs of sickness), period prediction, calorie tracking, blood oxygen, stress monitoring, blood oxygen (SpO2 sensing), cardio capacity, cardiovascular age, steps and activity tracking.

-Sensors: Optical heart rate, body temperature, accelerometers.
+Sensors: Optical heart rate, blood oxygen, body temperature, accelerometers.

 Battery life: Four to eight days.